JacekPardyak/r-py-jl-inkscape/README.md

 must be copied to the User Extensions directory which is listed at `Edit`>`Preferences`>`System` - `User Extensions:` in Inkscape.

+3. Make sure R packages from examples are installed

 # Rscripts

 In order for the script to run correctly, it must meet the following convention: